 What is meant by nudging in relation to sustainability and environmental protection?

-With the help of nudging (also called "green nudging") to persuade people in the simplest possible way, either once or permanently, to adopt a certain, more sustainable behavior..
-Often, this influence is not even noticed by the persons acting, because the influence is usually only very subtle.
-Nudges are in themselves political instruments and measures that are based on psychological findings and are able to steer a person's decision-making setting toward more sustainable action.
+With the help of nudging (also called "green nudging") you get people to adopt a certain, more sustainable behavior in the simplest possible way, either once or permanently.
+The people involved often do not even notice this influence because it is usually very subtle.
+Nudges are in themselves political instruments and measures that are based on psychological findings and are able to steer a person's decision-making towards more sustainable action.

-Nudging is therefore intended to change our consumer behavior in a positive way.
+Nudging is therefore intended to positively change our consumer behavior.
 But why do we need to be "manipulated" at all?
-We should first answer this question briefly and succinctly.
+We should first answer this question briefly and concisely.

 1) Because we like to do things the way we are used to doing them

 We humans are Creatures of habit.
-The longer we have exhibited a certain behavior, the more difficult it is for us to change as a rule.
-Convenience ("I've always done it that way") and solidified Beliefs ("You need meat to be strong") are further hurdles that we would first have to jump over in order to consciously change our behavior ourselves.
+The longer we have displayed a certain behavior, the more difficult it is for us to change as a rule.
+Convenience ("I've always done it that way") and solidified Beliefs ("You need meat to be strong") are further hurdles that we first have to overcome in order to consciously change our own behavior.
 This is another reason why nudging to promote sustainable consumer behavior is so incredibly important.

-2) Because we need to solve environmental problems
+2) Because we have to solve environmental problems

-Improvements in each individual's choices are also essential to make the most impactful, positive changes possible with the simplest of means. in the fight against massive environmental and social challenges of our time.
+Improvements in the individual decisions of each person are also essential in order to make the most effective, positive changes with the simplest means possible. in the fight against massive ecological and social challenges of our time.

 - air pollution